drmonkeysee/ecs-scheduler/README.md

 ### Application Script

 To run ECS Scheduler in release mode directly use the **ecsscheduler.py** script.
-The example below will run ECS Scheduler using a test database log at the info level.
+The example below will run ECS Scheduler using a local database and logging at the info level.

 ```sh
 > ECSS_LOG_LEVEL=INFO ECSS_ECS_CLUSTER=test-cluster ECSS_SQLITE_FILE=data/test.db python ecsscheduler.py